Articles by City & Category

 When animals and humans relate

 Some of our guests struggle with prolonged medical treatments, grieving, life challenges and difficult circumstances.
 Being face-to-face with an amazing animal with whom they can relate is a powerful experience.
 It seems to provide relief and an opportunity to just be in the moment.
 It’s a powerful motivator for children and adults.
-People adopt the belief that if Winter can do it, they can too.
+Even though Winter is no longer with us, she continues to inspire.
+People adopt the belief that if Winter could do it, they can too.
 This is true for many of the animals.

 The reaction of guests to the animals has been a lot of smiles, laughter, and good tears.
 Many of the animals are inquisitive by nature and each animal responds positively to guests that offer their favorite things like fish, toys, and playtime.
-The most notable reactions from an animal toward a guest would be when Winter investigates a person’s prosthesis, she shows a lot of interest.
+The most notable reactions from an animal toward a guest were when Winter investigated a person’s prosthesis; she would show a lot of interest.

 A typical day for Abby